Textile and Festival Tours • Travel with the Experts!

 She is the dynamic founder and Director of “The Center for Traditional Textiles of Cuzco,” an organization whose goals are to preserve and revive Peruvian textiles through documentation of techniques — and more importantly, supporting the contemporary weavers.
 She oversees our dye workshops, usually held in her hometown.
 On our village visits, many textile artists affiliated with the Center will demonstrate their skills and methods for us.

 Daniel is Behind the Scenes’ Graphic Design Artist.
 After an extended stay in Thailand (where he met his beautiful Thai wife, Lek) Daniel arrived in Laos and realized he was hooked on traveling.
 He immediately faxed in his resignation to terminate his “day job” as Senior Mechanical Designer, and proceeded to cover South America and the Arctic Circle.
-Back at his design job now, Daniel provides graphic design support to BTSA, creating the print publicity, and accompanies as many trips as possible.
+Back at his design job now, Daniel provides graphic design support to BTSA, creating the print publicity for textile and festival tours, and accompanies as many trips as possible.

 Chloë is a specialist in Mexican popular culture.
 She has traveled widely in Mexico researching textile traditions, crafts, festivals and dances.
 Her many books include “Costumes of Mexico,” “The Arts and Crafts of Mexico” and “Textiles of Mexico” (British Museum Press, 2002).
 She also co-wrote “Mask Arts of Mexico” with Ruth Lechuga (Chronicle Books).